How does immutability help?

 In summary, the following are core key points that immutable data structures can help with.

-1. Without immutable data structures, state mutations can turn into spaghetti really quickly.
+- Without immutable data structures, state mutations can turn into spaghetti really quickly.
 Immutability helps employ robust practices and encourage mindfulness when designing all the ways state can change.

-2. When detecting state changes, immutability helps by using a cheap == operation for reference equality instead of an expensive equality checking function by leaning on an inherit property of immutability in Luau; a new table will be produced every time its contents are changed.
+operation for reference equality instead of an expensive equality checking function by leaning on an inherit property of immutability in Luau; a new table will be produced every time its contents are changed. - It's difficult to robustly keep track of how state changes over time.
+Immutability helps by inherently leaving a breadcrumb trail of previous states to easily store for debugging.

 I can't stop reading about immutability!